Sydman0258/IndividualProject/README.md

 # Important

-Admin Details can be viewed from the video but incase below is the admin credentials registered in RealTimeDatabase (RTDB)
+Admin Details can be viewed from the video but incase below is the admin credentials registered in RealTimeDatabase (RTDB) and user authentication

 admin:true